-Didyouknowyourchildcan nowtakethePSATandtheSAT free of charge right in their school building?
+Did you know your child can now take the PSAT and the SAT free of charge right in their school building?

 The SAT School Day Program by College Board provides students with the opportunity to take the SAT Suite of Assessments free of charge during their regular school day.
-In the Windsor Central School District, students are given the PSAT 8/9 during their eighth grade and freshman years, the PSAT 10 during their sophomore year and the PSAT/NMSQT during the fall of their junior year.
+In the Windsor Central School District, students are given the PSAT 8/9 during their eighth grade and freshman years, the PSAT 10 during sophomore their vear and the PSAT/NMSQT during the fall of their junior year.
 The SAT is administered in the spring of the junior year.